How much does it cost to explore Latvia?

 Sunset views of Riga that don't cost you a cent (unless you complement them with a cocktail and a bite to eat) | Image courtesy of Riga Radisson Blu

-• Sigulda, without any sort of town centre to speak of, was a bit more of a challenge when it came to restaurants.
-Hotel Sigulda, built in 1889 when the Riga – St Petersburg railroad opened, turned out to serve surprisingly delicious food.
-The price of our two main dishes and drinks was EUR25.38.
+• Without a town centre, Sigulda presented a slightly more challenging challenge regarding restaurants.
+Hotel Sigulda, built in 1889 when the Riga—St Petersburg railroad opened, served surprisingly delicious food.
+The price of our two main dishes and drinks was EUR 25.38.

 Dinner at Hotel Sigulda